rimsharizv/SimplePy-Interpreter/README.md

 ## Compilation
 g++ -o main main.cpp

-## Usage
-To run SimplePy, you need to provide the SimplePy program file and the size of the memory array as command-line arguments: ./main filename.py memorysize
-1. filename.py: The SimplePy program file.
-2. memorysize: The size of the memory array.

 ## Function Descriptions
 1. searchRAM: Searches memory for a variable matching the given identifier and returns the index if found, -1 if not.
 2. retrieveElement: Retrieves an expression element, which can be a variable or a literal (integer or string), and returns the value as a string along with the value's type.